-Rights and Issues Investment Trust is a smaller company with a market capitalization of UK£186m, so it may still be flying under the radar of many institutional investors.
-In the chart below, we can see that institutional investors have bought into the company.
-Let's delve deeper into each type of owner, to discover more about Rights and Issues Investment Trust.
+Rights and Issues Investment Trust is a smaller company with a market capitalization of UK£199m, so it may still be flying under the radar of many institutional investors.
+Our analysis of the ownership of the company, below, shows that institutions are noticeable on the share registry.
+We can zoom in on the different ownership groups, to learn more about Rights and Issues Investment Trust.

 What Does The Institutional Ownership Tell Us About Rights and Issues Investment Trust?

 As you can see, institutional investors have a fair amount of stake in Rights and Issues Investment Trust.
-This can indicate that the company has a certain degree of credibility in the investment community.
-However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
-They too, get it wrong sometimes.
+This suggests some credibility amongst professional investors.
+But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of Rights and Issues Investment Trust, (below).
 Of course, keep in mind that there are other factors to consider, too.

 Insider Ownership Of Rights and Issues Investment Trust

 The definition of an insider can differ slightly between different countries, but members of the board of directors always count.
 The company management answer to the board and the latter should represent the interests of shareholders.
 Notably, sometimes top-level managers are on the board themselves.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.